tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 C:\WINDOWS\system32>
 {% endhighlight %}

-As soon as we execute the malicious MSI file, our netcat listener receives a connection and we obtain a shell as the `SYSTEM` account on the target host!
+A couple of milliseconds after executing the malicious MSI file, our netcat listener receives a connection and we obtain a shell as the `SYSTEM` account on the target host!